Pause the pressure call

 - Use reversible payment methods only.

-Run a fast first-pass check on listings, DM links, and "pay now" offers Flags privacy gaps, impossible claims, and missing safeguards.
+Run a fast first-pass check on listings, DM links, and "pay now" offers before money leaves your account.

-Run AI check →See how reversible a payment method is, what fraud patterns it attracts, and Sensitive data like emails, tokens, and phone numbers are redacted before scanning.
+Run check →See how reversible a payment method is, what fraud patterns it attracts, and safer alternatives before you pay.

-Check AI output →Track one URL over time and catch fee changes, payout edits, and Get scored flags on retention, training use, deletion rights, and more.
+Analyze clauses →Track one URL over time and catch fee changes, payout edits, and new conditions that appear after the pitch.

 Example: "Send $500 now to lock this rate.
 Offer expires in 20 minutes.
 Payout is guaranteed." or https://example-offer-site.com